What is vitamin B6?

 - Immune System Support: B6 enhances immune function by promoting the production and activation of white blood cells that combat infections, thus playing an essential role in the body’s defense mechanisms.

-- Hemoglobin Production: Vitamin B6 is involved in the production of hemoglobin, the protein that carries oxygen in red blood cells, supporting overall energy levels and bodily health.
+- Haemoglobin Production: Vitamin B6 is involved in the production of haemoglobin, the protein that carries oxygen in red blood cells, supporting overall energy levels and bodily health.

 A deficiency in vitamin B6 can lead to a range of symptoms that negatively impact health.
 Common symptoms include: